BenjaminWFox/website-2020/content/published/tech/how-to-organize-components-in-react.md

 - Should not implement any application-specific business logic

 ## [Rules of Molecules](#rules-of-molecules)
 The **molecule** composes atoms to create a more complex component, with its own markup and styling added to the mix.
-Aside from that, the rules I use for molecules are virtually identical to those of atoms:
+Very similar to atoms but think something like reusable piece of a form with input, label, and error validation messaging, or a product card with title, subtitle, and image:

 - It is made up of one or more Atoms
 - Can have its own markup & styles